This historic town of Dubrovnik is located on the southern part of the Croatian coast, in the region called Dalmatia.

-The island of Lastovo is one of the smaller populated islands on the Adriatic.
-The island offers beautiful inlets and beaches to all those who want to enjoy a holiday in completely untouched nature.
+The island of Lastovo is one of the smallest populated islands on the Adriatic.
+It offers beautiful inlets and beaches to all those who want to enjoy a holiday in completely untouched nature.

 The island of Mljet, thanks to its abundant greenery, is one of the most attractive islands on the Adriatic.
 There are two lakes on the island itself: the Large Lake and the Small Lake.

 Konavle is the southernmost part of Croatia.
 This region is enclosed to the north by hills and to the south by the Adriatic Sea.